shivramk/SICP/README.md

 SICP
 ====

-My solutions to excercises in SICP (Structure and Interpretation of Computer Programs)
+My solutions to SICP (Structure and Interpretation of Computer Programs) exercises.